Reconstruction of New Orleans: Permanent flood protection infrastructure

 In May 2022, nearly 17 years after Katrina, John Bel Edwards, then governor of Louisiana, declared all projects to repair and improve the New Orleans flood prevention system complete, at an estimated final cost of $15.6 billion.

+Class action lawsuit

+In September 2005, a class action lawsuit was filed against the United States Army Corps of Engineers, the federal agency tasked in the Flood Control Act of 1965 to design and build the protective levees and floodwalls for New Orleans.
+However, federal judge Stanwood R. Duval, Jr, dismissed the case on February 1, 2008 stating that while the Army Corps was responsible for the design and construction errors in the flood protection, it could not be held financially liable due to provisions in the Flood Control Act of 1928 which holds the Army Corps immune.

+On August 2, 2007, a judge ruled that some insurance companies were not liable for the damages sustained during Katrina.

 The Greater New Orleans Urban Water Plan

 The Greater New Orleans Urban Water Plan (UWP) is a collaborative, multibillion dollar post-Katrina redevelopment plan for the New Orleans metropolitan area.
 Originally released in 2013, the UWP is the result of collaborative efforts among Greater New Orleans, Inc., local civic leaders, and stormwater management experts.
 Waggonner & Ball Architects, a private firm based in New Orleans, coordinated the project with the support of Greater New Orleans, Inc. The project sought to rethink New Orleans's stormwater management and drainage infrastructure to ensure the city's longevity amidst subsidence and climate change concerns.
 Additionally, a major component of the project was the revitalization and economic development of areas within the city that had been severely impacted by the hurricane.
 In November 2013, Waggonner & Ball produced the UWP in three parts: Vision, Urban Design, and Implementation.

 Waggonner & Ball coined the term "living with water" to describe the UWP's emphasis on storing and holding water within the city limits rather than pumping water out into major waterways, such as the Mississippi River and Lake Pontchartrain.
 The project views water as an asset and draws upon the Dutch model for flood control in the Netherlands.
 The plan relies on green infrastructure practices, such as bioswales, greenways, blueways, rain gardens, and permeable pavement, to capture and store excess stormwater.
 The project is divided among the Jefferson–Orleans basin, the Orleans East Basin, and the St. Bernard Basin, and is a coordinated effort among Jefferson, Orleans, and St. Bernard Parishes.
 Waggonner & Ball estimates that fully implementing the UWP would cost $6.2 billion with long-term projected benefits of $22 billion, whereas maintaining the pre-Katrina infrastructure model would cost New Orleans more than $10 billion over the next few decades.

 The project has served as a primary guide for the New Orleans City Council's Capital Improvement Plan since the adoption of the 2020–2024 Capital Improvement Plan in September 2019 under Mayor LaToya Cantrell.